 The Group has identified that the largest risks to the business in respect of modern slavery are its supply chain, its Indian operations and employment processes.
 The Group has zero tolerance for slavery and human trafficking.
 As part of our initiative to identify and mitigate the risk we:

-All Group employees are required to complete an annual e-learning training module entitled “Supporting a Positive Workplace Culture” containing a section on modern slavery.
-Across the Group, the completion rate of the module’s assessment was 98.7% with the target completion rate key performance indicator (KPI) set at 98.5%.
-The Group’s People Development function chase any outstanding responses within a month of the module’s original due date.
-Specific feedback from an employee included “Good info on signs of Modern Slavery”.
-The Group’s mandatory Financial Crime 2023 module assessment had an overall completion rate of 99.09%, which also exceeded the Group’s completion rate KPI (98.5%).
+An annual e-learning training module entitled “Supporting a Positive Workplace Culture” containing a section on modern slavery is made available to all Group employees who are then all required to complete a test to demonstrate their understanding.
+An 80% pass rate is required for attestation.
+Across the Group, the completion rate of the module’s assessment was 99.06% with the target completion rate key performance indicator (KPI) set at 98.5%.
+The Group’s Learning and Skills function chase any outstanding responses within a month of the module’s original due date.
+Specific feedback from employees included “A good read that explains clearly Modern Slavery” and “Modern Slavery happens in this country so it is good to have this learning so we are always aware”.
+The Group’s mandatory Financial Crime 2024 module assessment had an overall completion rate of 99.28%, which also exceeded the Group’s completion rate KPI (98.5%).
 All employees are requested to provide feedback and a reflective statement on any mandatory training so that if there are any substantive ethical issues, remedial actions may be undertaken.

 A copy of this year’s statement will be made available on our website and uploaded onto the UK Government Registry and a link to the Group’s modern slavery statement will be included in next year’s training.

-Completion of module entitled “Supporting a Positive Workplace Culture“ |
+| Completion of module entitled “Supporting a Positive Workplace Culture“ | 99.06% |

-Completion of Financial Crime module |
+| Completion of Financial Crime module | 99.28% |

-Completion of Relationship Owner training |
+| Completion of Relationship Owner training | 95 of 103 |

-ESG Questionnaires received from relevant parties |
+| ESG Questionnaires received from relevant parties | 98% |

 The Group takes any allegation of modern slavery and human trafficking extremely seriously within any of its operations.

-This statement is reviewed annually and has been approved by the Boards of OneSavings Bank plc, Interbay ML, Ltd and Charter Court Financial Services Limited on 4 June 2024.
+This statement is reviewed annually and has been approved by the Boards of OneSavings Bank plc, Interbay ML, Ltd and Charter Court Financial Services Limited on 3 June 2025.

 Andy Golding